easylearningbd/advance-ecommerce-project/README.md

 For swagger documentations please open : localhost:8000/api/documentation

+## CPANEL

+ - your php version should be 7.4
+ - mbstring and fileinfo installed in extension tab
+ - composer update needed if upgrade

 ## License

 The Laravel framework is open-sourced software licensed under the [MIT license](https://opensource.org/licenses/MIT).